sonata-nfv/son-mano-framework/README.md

 ## Development

-SONATA's MANO framework is designed and implemented through micro services.
-The following micro services are currently implemented:
+SONATA's MANO framework is designed and implemented with micro-services.
+The following micro-services are currently implemented:

-1. [`son-mano-base`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-base): not a standalone service but a collection of base classes that are used by the other MANO plugins, also contains a message abstraction layer that encapsulates the RabbitMQ related communication code
+1. [`son-mano-base`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-base): not a standalone service but a collection of base classes that are used by the other MANO plugins, also contains a message abstraction layer that encapsulates the RabbitMQ related communication code;
-2. [`son-mano-pluginmanager`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-pluginmanager): every MANO plugin registers to this service, the PM provides a CLI to control and monitor active plugins
+2. [`son-mano-pluginmanager`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-pluginmanager): every MANO plugin registers to this service, the PM provides a CLI to control and monitor active plugins;
-3. [`plugins/son-mano-service-lifecycle-management`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-service-lifecycle-management): main orchestration component, manages the lifecycle of the serivces
+3. [`plugins/son-mano-service-lifecycle-management`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-service-lifecycle-management): main orchestration component, manages the lifecycle of the serivces;
-4. [`plugins/son-mano-function-lifecycle-management`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-function-lifecycle-management): manages the lifecycle of the individual vnfs, based on instructions from the SLM
+4. [`plugins/son-mano-function-lifecycle-management`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-function-lifecycle-management): manages the lifecycle of the individual vnfs, based on instructions from the SLM;
-5. [`plugins/son-mano-placement-executive`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-placement-executive): manages the communication between placement SSMs and the core of the MANO framework
+5. [`plugins/son-mano-placement-executive`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-placement-executive): manages the communication between placement SSMs and the core of the MANO framework;
-6. [`son-mano-specificmanager`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-specificmanager): manages the lifecycle of the SSMs and FSMs
+6. [`son-mano-specificmanager`](https://github.com/sonata-nfv/son-mano-framework/tree/master/son-mano-specificmanager): manages the lifecycle of the SSMs and FSMs;
-7. [`plugins/son-mano-placement`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-placement):  provides the in-house placement algorithm, if the placement for a service needs to be calculated and there was no Placement SSM provided by the developer, this plugin is used
+7. [`plugins/son-mano-placement`](https://github.com/sonata-nfv/son-mano-framework/tree/master/plugins/son-mano-placement):  provides the in-house placement algorithm, if the placement for a service needs to be calculated and there was no Placement SSM provided by the developer, this plugin is used;

 Each of these components is entirely implemented in Python.

 ### Building

-Each micro service of the framework is executed in its own Docker container.
+Each micro-service of the framework is executed in its own Docker container.
 So 'building' the framework becomes building all the containers.
 The build steps for this are described in a `Dockerfile` that is placed in the folder of each micro service.
 Building the containers goes is done as follows:

 1. `docker build -t sonatanfv/pluginmanager -f son-mano-pluginmanager/Dockerfile .`